Tiffany Valentine: Season One

-After leaving the Harrogate mental institution, Tiffany and Nica/Chucky drive back to Hackensack and stay in the local hotel.
+After leaving the Harrogate mental institution, Tiffany and Nica/Chucky spend four years to locate as many Chucky dolls as they can.
+After feeling content, they drive back to Hackensack and stay in the local hotel.
 They have kidnapped two men, having already killed one of them and forcing the other man to watch them make out while he is bound and gagged.
 Laughing, Tiffany comments how they're putting on a nice show for him, but all he does is moan and complain.
 She gets up off the bed and asks the man what he wants, before mentioning that she herself is hungry and wants a snack, preferably Swedish meatballs.
 This angers Chucky, and the two get into an argument about how much Tiffany likes to eat.
 She storms out of the room, and later returns to find Chucky knocked down on the ground, unaware that moments before Nica briefly regained control of her body.

 Sometime after, Tiffany is struggling to pack one of the men's bodies into a large suitcase.
 They have a brief fight about cutting the body into smaller pieces, so Tiffany uses a cleaver to cut one of the man's hands off.
 The resulting blood splatters on Chucky's face, causing Nica to regain control again.
 Later on, the two women play poker while Nica tries to keep up the façade that she is Chucky.
 Suspicious of "Chucky", Tiffany attempts to have him recall the details of their honeymoon at Niagara Falls.
 After Nica gives a generic answer to try to bluff her, Tiffany reveals that she knows Nica has regained control of her body.
-And to prove her theory, she stabbed Nica in the thigh 10 minutes ago which she has still not felt or noticed.
+And to prove her theory, she stabbed Nica in the thigh ten minutes prior in which Nica had failed to feel or notice.
 Scared, Nica asks what she plans on doing with her.
-Tiffany then divulges that she has developed feelings for Nica over the years, and prefers spending time with her over Chucky.
+Tiffany then divulges that she has developed feelings for Nica over the years and prefers spending time with her over Chucky.
 As an added surprise, she tells Nica that she bought the two of them a house in Hackensack, which in reality is Charles Lee Ray's childhood home.
 She comments that her only problem is figuring out how to keep Nica in control instead of "that rat Chucky", and then knocks Nica unconscious with a pan to the head.